When you know how to change negative beliefs, you will take control of your life.

 - Once you’ve written your list of negative beliefs, change them.

 - Go through your list one by one and act in spite of the negative belief.

 - For instance, if you’re a dude who thinks women don’t want to talk to you, talk to them anyway.
-99 times out of 100 you will find that your negative self belief is garbage.
+99 times out of 100, you will find that your negative self-belief is garbage.
 That girl will talk right back to you happily.
-And with one action you have erased your negative self belief and it can no longer corrupt your mind and ruin your life.
+And with one action, you have erased your negative self-belief.

 So.
-Find your negative beliefs about yourself, write them down, and then act in spite of them.
+Find your negative beliefs about yourself, write them down, and then act despite them.

 Step 3: Monitor your thoughts and look for patterns